MIRSD Full Form-Market Intermediaries Registration and Supervision Department

 What is MIRSD?

-MIRSD is a specialized department within SEBI that oversees the registration and supervision of market intermediaries such as:
+MIRSD is a specialized department within SEBI that oversees the registration and supervision of market intermediaries, including:

 • Stockbrokers and sub-brokers